Over the Rainbow: Recordings by Judy Garland

-On October 7, 1938, Judy Garland recorded the song on the MGM soundstage with an arrangement by Murray Cutter.
+On October 7, 1938, Judy Garland recorded the song for the film on the MGM soundstage with an arrangement by Murray Cutter.
+A renowned Stradivarius violin was used in the accompaniment.

 In late July 1939, Garland recorded the song for the record label Decca, which she was under contract to.
-This song and "The Jitterbug" from the same recording sessions are the only songs from The Wizard of Oz that Judy Garland recorded commercially.
+This song and "The Jitterbug", which was planned to be in the film but eventually got rejected, from the same recording sessions are the only songs from The Wizard of Oz that Judy Garland recorded commercially.
 And it was this recording, not the one from the film soundtrack, that was released on the 78-rpm gramophone record that was part of the Decca four-record album titled The Wizard of Oz.
 Although this is not the version that appeared in the film, the "studio cast album" was commercially successful, and Decca continued to release it into the 1960s, also reissuing on 331/3 rpm.

 The film version of "Over the Rainbow" was unavailable for purchase on record until The Wizard of Oz soundtrack album was released by MGM in 1956 to coincide with the television premiere of the movie.
 The soundtrack album has been re-released several times over the years, including a deluxe edition issued on Rhino Records in 1995.

 After the film The Wizard of Oz appeared in 1939, "Over the Rainbow" became Garland's signature song.
 She performed it for thirty years and sang it in the same way as she did for the film.
 She said she wanted to remain true to the character of Dorothy and to the message of being somewhere over the rainbow.

 In 1981, Judy Garland's original 1939 Decca gramophone record of "Over the Rainbow" was inducted into the Grammy Hall of Fame.